Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Transition-Aware LC-RIS Phase-shift Design

 \subsection{Problem Formulation and the Proposed Solution}

 In the following, we employ the derived model in Section~\ref{Over-and undershooting technique} for the LC-RIS time response in order to develop phase shifters that enable fast reconfigurations.
-We consider a \gls{TDMA} setup where, in each time slot, the \gls{RIS} is configured to serve an area that includes the user, rather than focusing on a single point as in \cite{delbari2024fast}.
-Serving an area instead of a specific point improves communication reliability because the \gls{RIS} can maintain the required \gls{QoS} even if the user moves in the area or if there is an error in the user’s location data.
+We consider a \gls{TDMA} setup where, in each time slot, the \gls{RIS} is configured to serve an area that includes the user, rather than focusing on a single point as in \cite{delbari2024fast}. \MD{Serving an area instead of a specific point improves communication reliability because the \gls{RIS} can maintain the required \gls{QoS} despite user movement within the area or in the presence of location estimation errors \cite[Fig.~3]{Jamali2022lowtozero}}.
 Achieving this objective necessitates deriving multiple phase-shift configurations that not only maximize the minimum SNR across the target area but also ensure that the time required to switch between configurations remains minimal.
 We define \gls{SNR} of user $k$ as follows

 where $\bh_k^\Herm(\bu_k)=\bh_{r,k}^\Herm(\bu_k) \bGamma_k \bH_t$ represents the end-to-end channel at the $\bu_k\in\Uset_k$ location, $\Uset_k$ denotes the set of possible locations of user $k$ where $k=1, \cdots, K$, and $\bq_k$ denotes the beamforming vector in \gls{BS} for user $k$.
 Since user location data may be imprecise, we define the \gls{QoS} metric as: